-As detailed in the I-30 PEL Alternative Screening Methodology report, qualitative, fatal flaw criteria were utilized to evaluate and screen the Universe of Alternatives against the Purpose and Need.
+As detailed in the I-30 PEL Alternative Screening Methodology (Appendix D-2), qualitative, fatal flaw criteria were utilized to evaluate and screen the Universe of Alternatives against the purpose and need.
 Figure 2 provides an overview of the alternative development and screening process for the I-30 PEL Study.